herrkraatz/react-unit-testing/README.md

 ## <a id="chapter1"></a>1.
 Getting started

+### Testing in general

+Besides Unit Tests, there are Integration Tests, End-to-end Tests (E2E), and User Acceptance Tests.

-### The usual order of writing tests BEFORE delivering a new software or software version to the client:
+This is the usual order of testing BEFORE delivering a new software or software version to the client:

 1. Unit Tests:
     - A single piece of code (usually a function or a class/object) is tested, separate from other pieces.